-Points Preservation Factor 4 Requires hard costs that exceed \$50,000 per unit 3 Have committed federal rental assistance contracts 3 Project repays all existing DSHA debt, principal and interest 2 Property was placed in service on or before December 31, 1998 1 Property is a family development
+Points Preservation Factor 4 Requires hard costs that exceed \$50,000 per unit 3 Have committed federal rental assistance contracts 3 Project repays all existing DSHA debt, principal and interest 2 Project repays 60-99% existing DSHA debt, principal and interest 2 Property was placed in service on or before December 31, 1999 1 Project repays 30-59% existing DSHA debt, principal and interest 1 Property is a family development

 Hard costs for these purposes include only housing units and must be documented by the Capital Needs Assessment.
-Costs considered in the per unit minimum include offices, community rooms, storage and maintenance areas, separate laundry facilities, all exterior work not an integral part of the building or units, all site costs, and work not of a standard nature.
+Costs considered in the per unit minimum exclude offices, community rooms, storage and maintenance areas, separate laundry facilities, all exterior work not an integral part of the building or units, all site costs, and work not of a standard nature.
 Proposed rehabilitation work must be past its 50% life cycle (see Design and Construction Standards and Cost Summary tab of Pro forma).